chenxm1986/nicslu/nicslu202110/license/readme.txt

 License for research/trial purpose only.
-Expires on 2023-12-31.
-Contact Xiaoming Chen for a new license or download a new version once expired.
+10-year long-term license key file is now provided.

 From version 202006, the license key format is incompatible with previous versions.